hadyawayda/BabyNI/README.md

 To replicate the second iteration, install all the above, and if you need to run all the containers, docker is required.

 ## Instructions
-1- To run the first iteration, open the BabyNI.sln in Visual Studio
+1- To run the first iteration, open BabyNI.sln in Visual Studio, and run the project, which is a console app containing the watcher, parser, loader and aggregator.
+The API Controller is found under the "staging" branch, and can be started by running the BabyAPI.exe build file found in /bin/debug/win64